HuajiMUR233/SimpleCraftLauncher/README.md

 # Slim Launcher

-*A simple Minecraft Launcher wriiten in Python*
+*A simple Minecraft Launcher written in Python*

 ## Features